-SEANC is committed to protecting and enhancing the rights and benefits of current, retired and future state employees.
+SEANC is committed to protecting and enhancing the rights and benefits of current, retired, and future state employees.

-Employees are the most important of state government's resources.
+Employees are the most important of the state government's resources.
 Therefore, state salaries must remain competitive and state government working conditions must remain of the highest quality in order for North Carolina to attract and retain the best employees.
 SEANC's purpose includes ensuring these ideals.

-The primary goal of SEANC shall always be to encourage high quality work performance and professionalism by all state employees.
+The primary goal of SEANC shall always be to encourage high-quality work performance and professionalism by all state employees.
 To this end SEANC shall seek the following:

 - To establish and maintain salaries and working conditions for all state employees on a level sufficient to assure an adequate standard of living, as well as to reduce the possibility of the State of North Carolina being at a disadvantage in competing with other states, the private sector or other government agencies for competent personnel;